Skip to main content

 Technical Analysis

-CVE-2025-69216 is an authenticated SQL injection vulnerability in OpenSTAManager, an open source management software used for technical assistance and invoicing.
+OpenSTAManager, an open source management software widely used for technical assistance and invoicing, contains a critical SQL injection vulnerability identified as CVE-2025-69216.
 The vulnerability exists in versions 2.9.8 and earlier within the Scadenzario (Payment Schedule) print template, specifically in the templates/scadenzario/init.php file.
-The issue arises because the id_anagrafica parameter is directly concatenated into an SQL query without proper sanitization or use of prepared statements.
-This improper neutralization of special elements in SQL commands (CWE-89) allows an authenticated user to conduct error-based SQL injection attacks.
-Through this, an attacker can extract sensitive data from the backend database, including administrator credentials, customer personal information, and financial records, potentially compromising the entire system's confidentiality and integrity.
-The vulnerability does not require user interaction beyond authentication and can be exploited remotely over the network.
-The CVSS 4.0 score of 8.7 reflects the high impact on confidentiality, integrity, and availability, combined with low attack complexity and no need for user interaction.
-Although no public exploits are currently known, the vulnerability poses a significant risk to organizations relying on OpenSTAManager for critical business functions.
+The root cause is the direct concatenation of the id_anagrafica parameter into an SQL query without proper sanitization or parameterization, violating secure coding practices and CWE-89 standards.
+This improper neutralization of special elements in SQL commands allows any authenticated user to perform error-based SQL injection attacks.
+Exploiting this vulnerability enables attackers to extract sensitive data from the backend database, including administrator credentials, customer information, and financial records, effectively compromising the confidentiality and integrity of the system.
+The CVSS 4.0 base score of 8.7 reflects the high severity, with an attack vector of network, low attack complexity, no user interaction, and privileges required limited to authentication.
+The vulnerability does not require additional user interaction beyond login, making it easier to exploit once credentials are obtained.
+While no public exploits are currently known, the potential impact is significant due to the sensitive nature of the data accessible.
+The vulnerability affects all deployments running vulnerable versions of OpenSTAManager, which are typically used by small to medium enterprises for managing technical assistance and invoicing workflows.
+The lack of an official patch at the time of disclosure necessitates immediate mitigation efforts to prevent exploitation.

 Potential Impact